 We now know that that isn’t true, quite the opposite.
 If ET’s exist, there is almost no possibility that they haven’t been here.
 All that was needed to prove an alien visitation to Earth was to find what Carl called “ironclad” evidence of their presence.
 That evidence has now been found, in precisely the place where Carl thought it might exist – in the Bible.

 In 2018, 46 triadic sequences in the Old Testament were investigated by the Center for Inquiry, an organization that can trace its origins back to Carl Sagan, a pioneer professional skeptic.
-After ten months, CFI’s written conclusion is that what I call the Newton Bible Code is real, and that it is extraterrestrial in origin.
+After ten months, CFI’s written conclusion is that what I call the Sagan Signal is real, and that it is extraterrestrial in origin.

 This is where we are at, and, now, it’s on to the next phase: A global outreach to ancient alien skeptics of all scientific and religious persuasions, asking them to engage 46 triadic sequences scattered throughout the Old Testament that share an extraordinary symmetry.
 I am asking skeptics to test the data, share their results with the world, and perhaps make a little money to boot.

 The first skeptic I contacted is a man who openly credits Carl Sagan for turning his life around, from a belief in religious superstition to trust in the scientific method.
 It is a man who, along with Carl, convinced me that the experimental method is the best way to ascertain truth; for grasping a sense of reality based on science and reason rather than myth and emotion.
 That man is Michael Shermer.